dennisshpits/REST_API_Messaging/README.md

 ## run txtmsgs
 Execute "txtmsgs.py" script to start receiving/sending messages.
 You can run many clients in parallel.
 Follow the prompts on the console.

+## Future improvments TBD
+ - Limit multiple clients with the same client ID so that we do not run into race conditions for messages.
+ - Use date/time sorting instead of integer sorting to make the project more realistic.
+ - Improve the graceful shutdown.